resulraveendran/techbd-infra/readme.md

 ## Getting Started

-To get started with using or contributing to the `infrastructure-prime` repository, please ensure you have the following prerequisites:
+To get started with using or contributing to the TechBD IaC repository, please ensure you have the following prerequisites:

 1. Access to the TechBD GitHub account.
 2. Proper setup of necessary tools and access credentials for Docker, AWS, Azure, and Oracle Cloud.